JARBerry/MagicPaper/README.md

 ### Image recognition and tracking

 Image detection was introduced in ARKit 1.5, but the functionality and maturity of the framework was a bit low.
-But with this release, you can build amazing AR experiences.
+But with Xcode 10, you can build amazing AR experiences.

+Please click on the Vimeo link belof for a full video experience with sound.

 <a href="https://vimeo.com/user93624011/review/309861839/5c2a6faa47
 " target="_blank"><img src="https://user-images.githubusercontent.com/36542195/50647290-23082180-0f70-11e9-8a8a-b217813f4569.PNG"